dojo/docs/developer/design/loader.rst

 value.
 As shown in the example above, the object can be passed by specifying it as the value of the data-dojo-config attribute of the script element that injects dojo.js.
 When the object is passed using this method, the opening and closing curly-brackets must be ommitted from the object expression.
-The text value of data-dojo-config must be a valid Javascript expression that, when surrounded by those missing curly-brackets, has the value of a Javascript object.
+The text value of data-dojo-config must be a Javascript expression that, when surrounded by those missing curly-brackets, has the value of a Javascript object.
 Here's a simple example:

 .. code-block :: html